Skip to main content

 }

 Add the following to ClaimsDebugController.java.
 This controller simply provides the user claims as a JSON response.
-In a production application, you would not do this, but rather use the claims obtained to establish whether the authenticated user belongs to a subscribing organisation and should be authorised.
+In a production application, you would not do this, but rather use the claims obtained to establish whether the authenticated user belongs to a subscribing organization and should be authorized.

 JAVA